 Step 4: Virtual Machine Hardware settings

-Here we perform some changes to already created Virtual machine on the Windows 10/7 Hypervisor so that it can work properly.
+Here we perform some changes to the already created Virtual machine on the Windows 10/7 Hypervisor so that it can work properly.

 Select the create VM and then click on the Settings option given on the Right side panel of Hyper-v.